brunoncouto/Projeto-06---Tabuada/README.md

 __________________________________________________________________________________________________

 EN:<br>
-#Project 06 - Multiplication Table
+#Project 06 - Multiplication Table<br>

-Project developed during the Front-End Training program;
+Project developed during the Front-End Training program;<br>
-Technologies used: HTML5, CSS3, and JavaScript
+Technologies used: HTML5, CSS3, and JavaScript<br>

-Concepts applied:
+Concepts applied:<br>
   .
 Introduction to JavaScript concepts, such as selecting HTML attributes with querySelector; <br>
 .
 Looping structures such as for, forEach, and if-else <br>
 .
 Use of chaining for dynamic formatting of elements <br>